 Diabetes is a condition that affects over 30 million Americans.
-When uncontrolled, diabetes can lead to severe complications such as: blindness, kidney failure, and heart disease.
+When uncontrolled, diabetes can lead to severe complications, such as blindness, kidney failure, and heart disease.
 Certain risk factors (age, genetics, past behaviors) cannot be changed; however, there are some actions you can take now to reduce your risks in an effort to prevent diabetes.
 Keep reading to learn about 4 factors you can influence for diabetes prevention.

 An individual’s diet may significantly affect diabetes prevention efforts.
 Sugary, refined carbohydrates are broken down by the body very quickly and rapidly absorbed into the bloodstream, causing spikes in blood sugar and insulin levels.
 Over time, these high levels can increase your risk for diabetes.
 One way to reduce your risk is to replace these with complex carbohydrates and whole grains, such as brown rice, sweet potatoes, and whole wheat bread.
 The more complex carbs, the longer it takes your body to break them down and result in a slow, steady rise in blood sugar.